StackVista/stackstate-docs/configure/topology/event-handlers.md

 ### Parameters

 An event handler function script takes system and user defined parameters.
 System parameters are predefined parameters passed automatically to the script.
-The **view** system parameter is passed to every event handler function.
+The **view** system parameter is passed to every event handler function and provides details of the view the event handler is in.
 An **event** user parameter is also required, this is the event stream that will be used to trigger the event handler function.
 The properties that can be retrieved from the view and event variables are described below, see [available properties](#available-properties)

 ### Async on/off